Self-Soupervision: Cooking Model Soups without Labels: Method: Cooking without Labels and Instant Seasoning

 where $\theta$ are soup parameters, $\theta^{\text{pt}}$ are pre-trained / stock parameters, $N$ is the number of fine-tunings per inter-training, $M$ is the number of inter-trainings, $X_i$/$X_j$ are the inputs of the $i^{th}$/$j^{th}$ dataset, and $Y_j$ are the labels of the $j^{th}$ dataset. \textbf{Supervised} ingredients alone make standard soups.
 We introduce the \textbf{self-supervised} ingredients---which do not need labels---and which we can also use alone (i.e., by dropping the \textbf{supervised} ingredients) to make soups without fine-tuning to a task.
 We show these fully self-supervised soups for transfer in \S \ref{sec:vtab_seasoning}.

-\textbf{Mixing by Instant Seasoning.} The original and simplest way to mix a soup is to average the ingredients.
+\textbf{Mixing by Self-Seasoning.} The original and simplest way to mix a soup is to average the ingredients.
 This uniform mixture may improve predictions, but may not be the best mixture for a given task and dataset.
 Seasoning \cite{seasoning} searches for a better mixture over a grid of options by mixing each model, making predictions on a few-shot labeled dataset, and picking the best.
 While effective, this only applies to fine-tuned ingredients: seasoning makes predictions by mixing the classifiers.
 We instead mix purely self-supervised ingredients into a model for representation---rather than classification---then compute its representation on training and testing data for prediction by nearest neighbors.
-Our variant of seasoning mixes without classifier training for the ``instant'' seasoning of soups across different tasks.
-Specifically, we randomly sample the $M$ mixture coefficients uniformly from the probability simplex.

-\textbf{Mixing by Self-Seasoning.} We pair our new ingredients with a new and unsupervised way to mix: Self-Seasoning.
-We optimize our $M$ mixture coefficients by gradient descent to minimize the entropy of predictions by nearest neighbors.
+We also remove the need for seasoning to have labeled data by pairing our new ingredients with a new and unsupervised way to mix: Self-Seasoning.
+We optimize our $M$ mixture coefficients $\boldsymbol{\alpha} \in \mathbb{R}^M$ by gradient descent to minimize the entropy of predictions by nearest neighbors.